FedericoBustaffa/obsidian/notes/ai_fundamentals/artificial_life.md

 - **Asynchronous update**: every cell is updated on the fly, so the next cell is updated based on previously updated cell.
 - **Continuous time/space**.

+### Game of Life

+One of the most popular examples of cellular automata is **game of life**, which is defined by a $2$-D grid with two values per cell: $0$ for dead, $1$ for alive.
+Each cell has 8 neighbors (excluding itself) and the update rule is
+$2,3/3$ which encode the life/death policy

+- If an alive cell touches 2 or 3 alive cells then it stays alive, otherwise it dies (solitude or overpopulation).
+- If a dead cell touches 3 alive cells it comes back to life.

+With this simple system and rule life-like structures already emerge, for example local attractors.

 ## References